Beabadoobee to share first track from her debut album next week, 'Care'

 “I’ve been recording an album in this little studio in South West London,” the musician says over shots of her at work on new material.

-She later confirms that the LP’s first single is titled ‘Care’, which will arrive next Tuesday (July 14).
+She later confirms that the LP’s first single is titled ‘Care’, and will be arriving next Tuesday (July 14).
 “I remember it was one of the first songs I demo’d for the album, and I’m just really excited for it to come out,” she explains.

 The video is interspersed with snippets of vocals from the single.
 “It’s been a while since I talked about it“, one line goes.

-Beabadoobee goes on to discuss the song’s “jangly” guitar sound, recording the song in her bedroom and experiencing writer’s block following ‘Space Cadet’.
+Beabadoobee goes on to discuss recording the song in her bedroom, its “jangly” guitar sound and experiencing writer’s block following ‘Space Cadet’.

 Later, she adds that her debut record contains some of her “favourite songs I’ve ever written”, adding that she “can’t wait” for people to hear the finished product.